lukecui95/Python-Web-Scraping/README.md

-# Project 4 - OPTION 1 : Scraping & dealing with data - Pengwei Cui
+# Scraping & dealing with data - Pengwei Cui

 In this project, first I used caching to store all the National Sites data into json files.
 Then, I extracted the useful data for each sites from the json files and saved the data in a .CSV file such that each row represents 1 national site.
 Moreover, I reasonably handled all errors.